stanfordnlp/CoreNLP/doc/ner/README.txt

 CONTACT

-For questions about this distribution, please contact Stanford's JavaNLP group at java-nlp-support@lists.stanford.edu.
+For questions about this distribution, please contact Stanford's JavaNLP group at java-nlp-user@lists.stanford.edu.
 We provide assistance on a best-effort basis.

 TUTORIAL